andrasq/node-prom-pushgateway/README.md

 Embeddable aggregating Prometheus push gateway.

-`prom-pushgateway` is a low overhead nodejs module that can be included in other apps to expose a Promptheus compatible metrics endpoint, or can run standalone to provide an independent, Prometheus scrapable metrics push service.
+`prom-pushgateway` is a low overhead embeddable nodejs nanoservice.
+It can be included in other apps to expose a Promptheus compatible metrics endpoint, or can run standalone to provide an independent, Prometheus scrapable metrics push service.

 Accepts stats from an app and presents them to be scraped by Prometheus.
 Same-named stats are subsampled (averaged), which allows stats to be gathered more frequently than the scrape interval, and simplifies stats reporting from multi-threaded apps.

+Also implements a Stackdriver compatible push endpoint to simplify the upload of legacy Stackdriver metrics to Prometheus.

 All metrics values are treated as untyped, unconstrained numbers, ie gauges.